 Quick Planning Tip

-For the easiest day, many cruise visitors use the free port shuttle first, then combine walking with either a petit taxi or tram.
-That way, you can cover more ground while keeping transportation simple and affordable.
+For the easiest day, many cruise visitors use the free port shuttle first, then combine walking with a petit taxi or tram.
+This also makes it easier to see more of the city while keeping transportation simple and affordable.

 Walkable Sights From Casablanca Port

-While the port itself is a busy industrial zone, once you exit the main gates, or take the short shuttle to Casa Port Station, several of Casablanca’s top sights are within a 5-to-20-minute walk.
-As a result, it’s surprisingly easy to explore quite a bit on foot.
+While the port itself is a busy industrial zone, several top sights sit within a 5 to 20 minute walk once you exit the main gates or take the short shuttle to Casa Port Station.
+As a result, it’s surprisingly easy to explore a large part of the city on foot.

 The Top Walkable Highlights Near Casablanca Port